-In order to determine future expected returns, standard deviation of returns, and correlations between asset classes, forecast information from the Plan's investment consultant and other national investment consultants was gathered. forecasts, an average estimated real rate of return for key asset classes was compiled along with average expected standard deviations and correlations.
+In order to determine future expected returns, standard deviation of returns, and correlations between asset classes, forecast information from the Plan's investment consultant and other national investment consultants was gathered.
+From these forecasts, an average estimated real rate of return for key asset classes was compiled along with average expected standard deviations and correlations.
 The target asset allocations of the Plan's investment consultant were combined with the consultant average expected returns, standard deviations, and correlations in order to produce an expected geometric rate of return for the portfolio over a long-term period (i.e., 30 years).
-It was determined that a reasonable range for the assumed rate of return was 5.07% to 6.12%, with a net portfolio adjusted nominal expected rate of return of 5.61%.
-For each of the 2022 and 2021 valuations, the Board elected to use the rate of 5.10%, which lie within the reasonable range.
+For the 2022 analysis, it was determined that a reasonable range for the assumed rate of return was 4.92% to 5.92%, with a net portfolio adjusted nominal expected rate of return of 5.61%.
+For the 2023 analysis, it was determined that a reasonable range for the assumed rate of return was 5.63% to 6.74%, with a net portfolio adjusted nominal expected rate of return of 6.19%.
+For each of the 2023 and 2022 valuations, the Board elected to use the rate of 5.10%, which lie within the reasonable range of the 2022 analysis and below the reasonable range of the 2023 analysis.
+Because the reasonable range shifted so much between the 2022 and 2023 analysis, the board did not elect to change the discount rate until there is greater stability in capital market assumptions over the next few years to account for economic assumptions for adverse deviation.
+Actuarial standards of practice allow for adjusting.
 The average assumed long-term inflation rate was 2.10%.
 This was added to the real rates of return to determine expected long-term nominal rates of return for each asset class.
-Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation as of December 31, 2022 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation as of December 31, 2023 are summarized in the following table: